Wenderson-P/gympoint-web/README.md

 * [Backend](#backend)
 * [Mobile](#mobile)

 ## 🔎 About the project
 <img src="https://user-images.githubusercontent.com/52503774/72694188-df4c6f80-3b12-11ea-8b3c-6047493f501b.png"/>

-This project i made the frontend/mobile/backend, to exercise all my knowledge in these areas.
+In this project, I made the frontend/mobile/backend to exercise all my knowledge in these areas.

-In the web version you can manage a gym.
-You have a entire CRUD(create,read,update and delete) of students, plans and enrollment.
+In web version you can manage a gym.
+You have a entire CRUD (create, read, update and delete) of students, plans and enrollment.

 You can also answer 'help orders' that students makes in their mobile app.

 ## 📺 Demo
 ![gympoint](https://user-images.githubusercontent.com/52503774/72628794-cfc00180-392d-11ea-8086-9fd332ef3bfc.gif)

 ## 🧰 Made with